 The ISS core consists of modules launched by U.S. and Russian rockets over the course of 13 years.
 Additional governmental and commercial components and modules have been added since, with more planned for the future.
 The station has a

-pressurized volume equivalent to a Boeing 747, with nearly half of that available for the crew.
+pressurized volume equivalent to a mid-size passenger airplane, with nearly half of that available for the crew.

 Astronauts staff the station in pairs of 3 or 4-person crews assigned to overlapping 6-month missions, with each unique complement of up to 7 people composing a numbered Expedition (each crew serves on two Expeditions during their stay).

 Science and research aboard the ISS generally falls into 4 categories: